-There’s a wine trail growing in the Niagara USA region that’s been in stealth mode to us Canadians for awhile and I’m here to let you in on the secret scoop on what I saw over this weekend to uncover what all this buzz is all about.
+There’s a wine trail growing in the Niagara USA region that’s been in stealth mode to us Canadians for awhile and I’m here to let you in on the secret scoop on which 3 wineries are the best ones to visit along the Niagara Wine Trail.

 Before I delve into the wineries we checked out, I must admit that I’m far from being a connoisseur.
 I’ve done quite a few wineries over the years in Niagara Canada, Napa and Porto but I’m a newbie at best.
 My palette tends more towards the sweeter side with Rieslings and wines with fruitier tones to be my favorite.

-The wine trail itself is merely 10 years old or less.
+The Niagara Wine Trail itself is only 10 years old.
 To give you an idea, there were 5-6 vineyards in the region in 2005 and now there are over 20 vineyards so to say that area is growing is an understatement.
 Not only that, the trail itself has now been extended all the way from Niagara County to Orleans County and Monroe County.

 Arrowhead Spring Vineyards